planetWayne/homebridge-sonos-starter/README.md

         "apiBaseUrl": "http://localhost:5005",
         "preset": "Kitchen-Radio2"
         "trackURI": "x-sonosapi-stream:...{GetDetails from sonosapi/state}"
-        "onPauseWhat": ["Kitchen"]
+        "onPauseWhat": ["Kitchen","Bedroom","Lounge"]
     },
     ...
 ```

-You can have multiple accessories with different presets, just duplicate the accessory section and change the name, preset and trackURI accordingly.
+You can have multiple accessories with different presets, just duplicate the accessory section and change the name, preset, trackURI and onPauseWhat accordingly.

 - `accessory` needs to be `SonosStarterTrack`